 Sex becomes super desireable at this level because who doesn’t want to be lovingly touched as if they’re the most beautiful person in the world?
 You’re not being touched like you’re getting taken from to fulfill the needs of another person, but the touch is rejuvenating, life-giving, and inspiring.

-Some people are afraid to admit that special someone really, really matters to them and that they could benefit from the other person’s strengths.
+Some people are afraid to admit that their special someone really, really matters to them and that they could benefit from the other person’s strengths.
 A lot of us don’t want to be dependent on others in the name of self-strength.
 However, it’s only a pseudo-strength because it takes more courage to truly desire someone while at the same time allowing that someone to fully receive you.
 It takes strength to let another person know that they really matter to you and that they have an impact on you without feeling less for it.
-Ravishing love truly blesses both the giver and the receiver.
+Cherishing love truly blesses both the giver and the receiver.